macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Contacts

 Check whether all contacts are correctly synced and sort by first name.
 Adjust the Default Account.
+Under General I Sort By: First Name and the Addres Format to Germany.

 Notes